 – Recognize design opportunities to use natural ventilation

 The seminar will meet once a week for three hours.
 Each session will be divided into lecturing, student presentations, open discussion and practice time to work on real design problems.
 At the beginning of each class there will be a small quiz to solidify the learning of the previous session.
 Students will progressively work on a final project, based on the topics covered in class, and will briefly present their progress to their peers once a week.
-Weekly assignments will be divided into two parts: individual deliveries to assess each student\’s skills to apply the fundamentals learned in class, and team deliveries that will reflect the group\’s ability to apply such fundamentals into a real design problem.
+Weekly assignments will be divided into two parts: individual deliveries to assess each student’s skills to apply the fundamentals learnt in class, and team deliveries that will reflect the group’s ability to apply such fundamentals into a real design problem.
 The class project will culminate in detailed presentations during the last session, accompanied by a final report.

-Grades will be based on the completed assignments, participation in class discussions and lectures, and demonstration of the student\’s understanding of the course material through weekly assignments and the course project.
+Grades will be based on the completed assignments, participation in class discussions and lectures, and demonstration of the student’s understanding of the course material through weekly assignments and the course project.
 The total grade will be based on:

-- Weekly homework assignments and quiz: 40%
+– Weekly homework assignments: 40%

 – Weekly presentations: 10%

 Chartered Institution of Building Services Engineers (CIBSE).
 “Natural ventilation in non-domestic buildings: Applications Manual 10”.
 CIBSE, London, 1997.